saeedaltalhi/Static-Tools-for-Detecting-Tri-Level-Programming-Models-MPI-OpenMP-CUDA-MOC-/README.md

 ---

+## Development Status

-This repository provides the **static analysis portion** of the full tool described in the paper:
+This repository includes only the **first stage** of the tool — the static inspection components.
+The **second stage**, which will integrate **dynamic analysis techniques**, including runtime error detection, memory access tracking, and performance profiling, is **currently under active development**.
+This dynamic extension will be released in a future update after validation and benchmarking in HPC environments.

+---

+## Reference

+This static tool is introduced and discussed in detail in the following publication:

 > Saeed M. Altalhi, "An Architecture for a Tri-Programming Model-Based Parallel Hybrid Testing Tool," *Applied Sciences*, MDPI, vol. 13, no. 21, 11960, 2023.
 > [DOI: 10.3390/app132111960](https://doi.org/10.3390/app132111960)